h5law/paste-server/README.md

 sudo systemctl enable paste-server
 ```

+## TLS

+When starting the server in TLS mode make sure that you use the `--domain/-d`
+and `--email/-e` flags to set the domain of your site and the email to use for
+the certificate or the server will not start properly.

+Currently HTTP GET requests are forwarded to HTTPS but POST, PUT and DELETE
+requests are not

 ## MongoDB

 When setting up the database there are a few things you must do, ensure you